-The fee that a dentist charges for false teeth will depend on what type of technique is used when the appliance is constructed, conventional or immediate.
+FYI: The fee that a dentist charges for making dentures will depend in part on exactly what technique is used when the appliance is constructed, "conventional" or "immediate."
+We explain both below.

 a) Conventional full dentures cost –

 - Complete/full denture (conventional) – Upper or lower.